 By Hettie Van Dyke, TIWP Student

-We all have our own enough.
-Many have enough, many do not.
-But we all have our own enough, though it may change.
+We all have our own enough, though it changes over time.
 Babies will have a different idea of what is enough than children, than teenagers, than young adults, than middle-aged adults, than older people.
 We must all try to reach our enough, though, because isn’t that all that life is?
 Trying to have enough?